Animesh-Padhy/mle-training/source/ingest_data.rst

 This document outlines the steps to ingest data for machine learning using the `ingest_data.py` script.

-**Purpose**: The `ingest_data.py` script is designed to preprocess and prepare data for training machine learning models.
+**Objective**: The `ingest_data.py` script aims to organize data to facilitate the training of machine learning models.

 **Usage**: Execute the script with the input data folder path and optionally specify the output folder path.

 Functionality
 -------------

-The `ingest_data` function in the script reads raw data, preprocesses it, and saves the processed data to the specified output folder.
+The `ingest_data` function in the script reads data and saves the processed data to the specified output folder.

 - **ingest_data**:
-  - Purpose: Reads and preprocesses raw data.
   - Arguments:
-    - `input_path` (str): Path to the input data folder.
-    - `output_path` (str, optional): Path to the output folder to save processed data.
+    - `output_path` (str, optional): Path to the output folder to save the read data.
   - Returns: None

 Logging